jtkim00000/lc3-cpu/README.md

 ![microsequencer](docs/lc3-microsequencer.png)

 **Output Logic**: For each state, an always block asserts the appropriate datapath control signals — load enables, gate selects, MUX selects, ALU operation, and memory control.
 Each microinstruction's control signal was determined by infering off the datapath and fsm description.
-And image of the FSM is shown below.

-All outputs for both the microsequencer and the datapath contol signals can be found in the docs folder.
+*All outputs for both the microsequencer and the datapath contol signals can be found in the docs folder.

 ### Other